 Additional inventory, assessment and planning requirements may be needed as part of an application for development within areas identified as hazardous lands.
-These requirements are outlined in specific regulations pertaining to the City's Building Bylaw, Subdivision and Development Servicing Bylaw, Tree Protection Bylaw, Riparian Protection and Enhancement Areas regulation and other requirements included in the Environmentally Sensitive Areas Development Permit Area 4 guidelines.
+These requirements are outlined in specific regulations pertaining to the City's Building Bylaw, Subdivision Servicing Bylaw, Tree Retention Bylaw, Streamside Protection and Enhancement Areas regulation and other requirements included in the Environmentally Sensitive Areas Development Permit Area 4 guidelines.
 These could include:

 - An environmental assessment;

-- A grading plan;
+- · A grading plan;

-- A tree and vegetation plan;
+- · A tree and vegetation plan;

 - A storm water management plan;

 - A sediment control plan.

-6.6 Guidelines
+6.6 GUIDELINES

-6.6.1 Earthquake Hazards
+6.6.1 EARTHQUAKE HAZARDS

-a.
-Geotechnical Report Submission
+(a) Geotechnical Report Submission

-Where an applicable development application is made relating to lands identified as "Potentially Susceptible to Earthquake Soil Liquefaction" or "Harbour Heights Escarpment" on Map 14 of the Official Community Plan and the Schedule 4 map of the Development Permit Area Guidelines, consideration of the application will be subject to submission of a geotechnical report, prepared by a professional engineer or professional geoscientist with demonstrated expertise and experience in geotechnical study and geohazard assessments.
+Where an applicable development application is made relating to lands identified as "Potentially Susceptible to Earthquake Soil Liquefaction" or "Harbour Heights Escarpment" on Map 13 of the Official Community Plan and Map 5-1 of the Development Permit Guidelines, consideration of the application will be subject to submission of a geotechnical report, prepared by a professional engineer or professional geoscientist with demonstrated expertise and experience in geotechnical study and geohazard assessments.
 Such report shall set out any conditions required to be met to enable safe use of the land for the intended purpose, provide an assessment of the potential risks in relation to the City's accepted risk management framework and may make recommendations, as appropriate, related to:

-- a. the siting, structural design and maintenance of buildings, structure or earthworks and their foundations; - b. the manner and specifications for any excavation or placement of fill and supervision thereof; - c. drainage during and after construction; - an assessment of how the development, its grading, and any recommended mitigative measures will affect the level of risk to other nearby properties; - e. a construction management plan and a two year post construction monitoring plan to determine any ground subsidence or lateral movement that may occur; and - f. determination of any other pertinent conditions regarding the safe use of the land, buildings or structures.
+- (i) the siting, structural design and maintenance of buildings, structure or earthworks and their foundations; - (ii) the manner and specifications for any excavation or placement of fill and supervision thereof; - (iii) drainage during and after construction; - (iv) an assessment of how the development, its grading, and any recommended mitigative measures will affect the level of risk to other nearby properties;

+- (v) a construction management plan and a two year post construction monitoring plan to determine any ground subsidence or lateral movement that may occur; and - (vi) to determine any other pertinent conditions regarding the safe use of the land, buildings or structures.